mgarasz/Flappybird-Qlearning/README.md

 ### Abstract
 This project attempts to apply a standard Q-Learning algorithm to a Flappy Bird playing agent.
-The agent was demonstrated to successfully learn to play the game at a superhuman level following a pure-greedy.
+The agent was demonstrated to successfully learn to play the game at a superhuman level following a pure-greedy (e=0) policy.
 Modular adjustments were made to the learning rate to investigate whether a decay scheduler would improve performance.